n0spoon/ot-harjoitustyo/dokumentaatio/testing-document.md

 ## Existing quality issues

 - Cluttered error message when trying to use the last result in a calculation while memory is empty.
+- Input might need a restriction of how big a number an user can enter, massive calculations that don't have a practical use may cause halting.